Sexual relationships and cancer

 How you communicate with your partner can make a big difference.
 If you can share your feelings and find out how your partner is feeling, it can avoid misunderstandings and feelings of rejection.

-For example, you may feel that your partner doesn’t find you attractive if they don’t seem interested in sex, but they may just not know whether you want to or not.
+For example, you may feel that your partner doesn’t find you attractive if they don’t seem interested in sex, but they may be worried about rushing you.
 Or your partner may feel rejected if they don’t understand why you don’t feel like having sex.

 If you are open and try to support one another it should make it easier to stay close and start having sex again if and when you’re ready.